-Idea Plus Hotel Savona, Novotel Genova City or similar from Feb 2,2019
+Standard Hotel: Idea Plus Hotel Savona, Novotel Genova City or similar

 Then travel a little further to visit the famous Fragonard Perfume Factory.
 Next it's Nice, where you'll stop for lunch to sample some excellent local cuisine and warm-hearted hospitality.
 Then head to Cannes, FR to take some pictures at the Palais des Festivals.
-We will spend the night in Avignon, FR or nearby city.
+We will spend the night in nearby Avignon.